Koko-66/green_bean_shop/README.md

    <img src="https://github.com/Koko-66/green_bean_shop/blob/main/media/assets/data/manage-products-2.png" width="500"><br>

   Editing and adding new products are managed on a separate page while editing and adding types, categories, colours and sizes in modals, which is easier and quicker considering the number of fields for these models.
 These elements can also be added directly from Add new product page, which makes it easier for the shop owner to manage their product database.
+  One feature worth mentioning here is the presence of an image thumbnail in the Edit product form providing reference to the user of what they are editing.

   Next to the elements that can have more than one element selected (which can be done using Shift or Ctrl/Cmd and click) the user also has access to _Clear all_ button that clears all the selected product types, colours, categories and sizes.
 This button is also available in the _Edit product_ template.